How Covid-19 is impacting the opioid Epidemic

-While for some, Covid-19 is manageable, is a minor obstacle, mostly impacting ways of life, rather than health and safety, more than 2 million people have lost their battle to this new, unfamiliar virus.
+While for some, Covid-19 is manageable, it is a minor obstacle, mostly impacting ways of life rather than health and safety; more than 2 million people have lost their battle to this new, unfamiliar virus.

-Yet, unknowingly to many, the opioid epidemic is experienced on a global scale, right now in fact, through the mist of Covid-19.
-The worry is that, as the focus has shifted onto the coronavirus pandemic, where further conditions and issues have been placed on the backburner, that the misuse of opioids is becoming out of control, along with inconsistent and inaccessible support systems for users.
+Yet, unknowingly to many, the opioid epidemic is experienced on a global scale right now, in fact, through the mist of Covid-19.
+The worry is that, as the focus has shifted onto the coronavirus pandemic, where further conditions and issues have been placed on the back burner, the misuse of opioids is becoming out of control, along with inconsistent and inaccessible support systems for users.

 The opioid epidemic

 Through this accessibility, and the risks of misused opioids, addiction rates are high, making opioids an unknowingly easy option of long-term escape.
-Through this escape, addictions develop, the ongoing necessity of their consumption develop, all coming together, causing the opioid epidemic.
+Through this escape, addictions develop, and the ongoing necessity of their consumption develops, all coming together, causing the opioid epidemic.

-In countries, such as America, the opioid epidemic has caused significant damages, from tearing families apart to increased suicide and overdose rates, to drug-related crime and mental health issues.
+In countries such as America, the opioid epidemic has caused significant damage, from tearing families apart to increased suicide and overdose rates to drug-related crime and mental health issues.
 However, like most drugs, opioids are used on a global scale, developing into a universal epidemic.

 A crisis within a crisis, down to covid-19

-It’s understandable why the significant focus has been shifted towards covid-19 and its impacts.
-Yet, we’re now experiencing a crisis within a crisis, where the opioid epidemic and drug abuse as a whole has aggravated, down to the footprint of the pandemic.
+It’s understandable why the significant focus has been shifted towards COVID-19 and its impacts.
+Yet, we’re now experiencing a crisis within a crisis, where the opioid epidemic and drug abuse as a whole have aggravated down to the footprint of the pandemic.

 How Covid-19 is impacting the opioid epidemic